Canon 550D vs Nikon D5100

 Review summary: Canon 550D vs Nikon D5100

 So what conclusions can be drawn?
-Is the Canon 550D better than the Nikon D5100 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 550D or the Nikon D5100 – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 550D: